 You are required to take a proctored midterm examination.
 The exam requires that you use the College's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.
 Consult the course Calendar for the scheduling of this examination.

 The proctored midterm exam covers all material assigned in Modules 1, 2, 3, and 4.
 It is two hours long and consists of 25 multiple-choice questions like those on the module tests.

 The exam is open book, but not open notes.
-In this regard you are permitted to use only a scientific (non-graphing) calculator and the authorized textbook.
+In this regard you are permitted to use only the authorized textbook.
 You are not allowed to consult a solutions manual, notes of any kind (including graded or ungraded activities), or any other reference sources or sources of information.
 The use of blank scratch paper for doing math calculations is permitted during online test administrations.

 You are on your honor not to cheat during the exam.
 Cheating means:

 If there is evidence that you have cheated or plagiarized in your exam, the exam will be declared invalid, and you will fail the course.